-(ii) Method of amortizing actuarial gains and losses
+(ii) Method of amortizing actuarial gains and losses and past service cost remaining employee service period at the time of their occurrence.

-Actuarial gains and losses are amortized mainly using the straight-line method over a specified period (10 years) within the average remaining employee service period at the time of their occurrence, from the fiscal year following their occurrence.
+Actuarial gains and losses are amortized mainly using the straight-line method over a specified period (9 to 10 years) within the average remaining employee service period at the time of their occurrence, from the fiscal year following their occurrence.